Computer Guided Dental Implants

 Computer Assisted Implants

-Computer guided implants allow for your implant, abutment and final crown to be planned all together, and may even allow for them to be placed in a single session!
+Computer-guided implants allow for your implant, abutment and final crown to be planned altogether, and may even allow for them to be placed in a single session!
 They are also known as “teeth-in-a-day” procedures.
 Dr. Tehranian uses our in-house 3D Cone Beam CT scanning technology, which allows for the implants to be “virtually” placed into the ideal position for the planned implant solution.

 From this virtual placement, a surgical guide is made, that allows for the placement of single or multiple implants with minimally invasive surgery.
-At Lane Ends Cosmetic Implant Centre, we have patients who have had multiple implants placed using computer-guided surgery, and have gone right back to work (although we do recommend that our patients take a break from heavy activities after surgery).
+At Lane Ends Cosmetic Implant Centre, we have patients who have had multiple implants placed using computer-guided surgery and have gone right back to work.

 Immediate Dental Implants